Tank and tankless water heaters are two of the most common types of water heaters available.

 Tank Water Heaters

-Storage tank water heaters are a popular choice for homeowners, constantly holding and heating gallons of water.
-Water heaters are installed out of sight, oftentimes in a garage, basement, or utility closet.
-To heat the water, tank water heaters typically use electricity or natural gas.
+Storage tank water heaters constantly hold and heat gallons of water.
+They’re installed out of sight, often in a garage, basement, or utility closet.
+Tank water heaters typically use electricity or natural gas.

 Storage tank water heaters are easier to install than their tankless counterparts, requiring about three hours of labor.
-Established as the conventional water heater that’s easy to install, storage tank heaters are less expensive than tankless systems, running between $820–$1,290.
+This makes them less expensive, running between $820 and $1,290.

 Although a more affordable option, tank heaters are less energy-efficient since they constantly run to maintain the desired tank temperature.
-As a result, these tanks have higher utility bills and a shorter lifespan.
-Tank water heaters use 58%–60% of energy to heat your water effectively, and they last for around eight to 12 years.
+This means higher utility bills and a shorter life span.
+Tank water heaters use 58%–60% of energy to heat your water effectively, and they last for around 8–12 years.

 Tankless Water Heaters

 Tankless water heaters work by heating water as needed.
 They use a gas burner or electricity to heat the water pipe, supplying water on demand.